moutend/go-hook/README.md

 [license]: https://github.com/moutend/go-wca/blob/master/LICENSE

-Package `go-hook` is the package for hooking low-level keyboard or mouse input on Windows.
+`go-hook`provides low level keyboard and mouse hook for Windows.

 Note: The package is currently tested on Windows 10 64bit edition.
 Other versions of Windows are not supported yet.